 Q. How do I glue metal to wood?

-Several glues can be effective.
+Several glues can be effective at gluingmetal to wood.
 Construction adhesives, cyanoacrylates, and two-part epoxies all work.
 It’s important to consider the environment where the glued components are used.
 Consider whether the adhesive needs to put up with temperature variations and whether it needs to be waterproof.
 The information in the article above can help.

 No. It might provide a weak temporary hold, but PVA relies on porous surfaces for proper bonding.
 It will glue fabric, paper, and wood, but does not glue metal.
 Once again, epoxy resin is the best choice here.